 In the old design there were 55 strata.
-The 13 Administrative Regions formed primary strata, and these were per region.
+The 13 Administrative Regions formed primary strata, and these were further sub-divided based on the degree of urbanization (urban, semi-urban, rural), with about 3 sub-strata per region.

 In the new design, the existing starting point for stratification was the strata under the old design.
 Deeper geographic stratification was introduced using municipalities as strata.